 In accordance with Title IX of the Education Amendments, materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process must be posted publicly.
 Each member of the Title IX Team completes annual training to ensure equitable and best-practice responses are provided to complainants and respondents.
 Information about these materials can be found via the links below:

 Whether you're a student, faculty member, or staff member, know your Title IX rights and responsibilities as part of the STLCC community.

 St. Louis Community College is committed to creating inclusive, welcoming, and respectful learning and working environments focused on the needs of our diverse communities.
 The College does not discriminate on the basis of race, color, national origin, ancestry, religion, sex, pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, and any other status protected by applicable state or federal law.
 The College’s nondiscrimination policies apply to any phase of its employment process, any phase of its admission, or financial aid programs, and all of its educational programs or activities.

 Report a Concern

-STLCC employees and students are asked to report all incidents of student behavior that are unusual or alarming to the Behavioral Intervention Team (BIT).
-Please use the online Behavior Incident Report Form to report a matter of concern.
+STLCC employees and students are asked to report all incidents of student behavior that are unusual or alarming to the Care Team.
+Please use an online Referral Form to report a matter of concern.